Social Links via JavaScript

 Learning Beyond the Classroom

-Many students participate in our Work Experience Program in Grades 10–12, with support from School staff.
-For one week, girls get to experience a profession they’re interested in, which helps them make informed decisions about their futures.
-Students have participated in work placements in a range of industries, from film to business to medical, and many go on to work with reputable organizations like Hootsuite or the BC Cancer Agency.
+Many students participate in our Work Experience Program in Grades 11-12, with support from School staff.
+For a minimum of 20 hours, students experience a profession they’re interested in, which helps them make informed decisions about their futures.
+Students have participated in work placements in a range of industries, from film to business to medical, and many go on to work with reputable organizations like Teck Resources Limited, the University of British Columbia, Glotman Simpson and Kids Physio Group.

 Citizenship in Our Community